codewithmmak/protractor-jasmine-javascript/README.md

 ![Protractor, Jasmine and JavaScript](./images/protractor-jasmine-javascript.png?raw=true "Protractor, Jasmine and JavaScript")

 # Protractor Automation Framework
-This Automation Framework is designed using Protractor, Jasmine and JavaScript
+This Automation Framework is designed using Protractor, Jasmine and JavaScript.

+## Features
+* This automation framework is designed using Protractor and Jasmine.
+* JavaScript is used as programming language.
+* Reporting is implemented using protractor-beautiful-reporter npm module.
+This generates the report in html and json.
+Also it captures the screenshots.

 ## Framework Structure
 ```